seyfeyza/Van-Gogh-Museum-Info-Bot/README.md

-# Van Gogh Museum AI Assistant
+# Van Gogh Museum Info Bot

 An AI-powered assistant designed to answer questions about the **Van Gogh Museum**.
 This project demonstrates a **Retrieval-Augmented Generation (RAG)** workflow using a hybrid architecture of **Python** (for vector storage/search) and **n8n** (for agentic reasoning).